PatternsTechGit/PT_Modularity/README.md

 ## What is an Angular Module?

-In [Angular](https://angular.io/), a module is a mechanism to group different components, directives, pipes and services etc. that are inter-related, in such a way that can be combined with other modules to create an application.
+In Angular, a [Module](https://angular.io/guide/architecture-modules) is a mechanism to group different components, directives, pipes and services etc. that are inter-related, in such a way that can be combined with other modules to create an application.

 ## About this exercise